maryannmahoney/Qun-synthesizer/README.md

 ## CONNECTIONS

 * Power : Use a good quality USB power supply.
 Connect the USB cable to `POWER` labeled USB port.
 * BLE MIDI : IOS or Mac OS X are supported.
 Windows are NOT supported.
 BLE MIDI has 15 to 20ms latency in general, it is limitation of BLE spec.
-For lower latency, use MIDI or UART MIDI.
+For lower latency, use MIDI or  MIDI UART.
 * MIDI : Use **TRS A** MIDI adapter to connect MIDI cables.
 TRS A type adapter is the same as KORG, AKAI and MAKE NOISE's adapter.
-* UART MIDI: You can use UART MIDI instead of traditional MIDI interface.
+* MIDI UART: You can use MIDI UART instead of traditional MIDI interface.
 It requires special program and MIDI bridges (e.g. LoopMIDI in Windows, IAC for Mac) but once you set them up then you can use it like USB MIDI.
 Connect Lyrat's `UART` labeled USB to your computer.
 You may need to install UART driver(https://www.silabs.com/products/development-tools/software/usb-to-uart-bridge-vcp-drivers)
-	* For detail of UART MIDI, please refer https://github.com/raspy135/serialmidi project.
+	* For detail of MIDI UART, please refer https://github.com/raspy135/serialmidi project.
 Set baud rate to MIDI's traditional 31250bps.
 * The synthesizer can process external audio signals.
 It also has microphones.
 * LINE IN and PHONE OUT is located at right side.
 The output is stereo but right and left channel will put the same signal.